Welcome to the website for the East Tennessee State University Minor in Creative Writing.

 On November 14th, 2013, poets from across East Tennessee gathered at the Carroll Reece Museum, ETSU, to celebrate the release of The Southern Poetry Anthology Volume VI: Tennessee.

-Dr. Jesse Graves was recently awarded the Philip H. Freund Prize from Cornell University.
-His second poetry collection, Basin Ghosts, was published in 2014.
-Dr. Graves will receive the 2015 James Still Award for Writing about the Appalachian South from the Fellowship of Southern Writers during the Southern Lit Alliance's Celebration of Southern Literature in Chattanooga from April 16-18.
+Dr. Jesse Graves was recently awarded the Philip H. Freund Prize from Cornell University and the James Still Award for Writing about the Appalachian South from the Fellowship of Southern Writers.
+His poetry collections include Specter Mountain: Poems (2018, with William Wright), Basin Ghosts (2014), and Tennessee Landscape with Blighted Pine (2012).
 You can find out more about Dr. Graves’ work on his website.